julienrf/scala-lessons/course/slides/course.md

     - **abstract** over expressions, by introducing a name to refer to an expression

-    - abstract over the variable parts of a computation, by making them function parameters
+- These means of composition and abstraction give you **expression power** to generalize programs and combine them

 ## Exercises